paulnasdaq/paulnasdaq/README.md

-# Hi there :wave:
+# Hello there :wave:
 <pre>
-Hi, my name is Paul Nasdaq.
+My name is Paul Nasdaq.
 I am a software engineer
+I write code mostly in Python, Javascript and (recently) Go
 </pre>

 <!--